eloyrobillard/eloyrobillard/README.md

 - Laggy Robot: Godot 2D platformer first built with friends for a game jam, where you can only send instructions to your character instead of directly control them ([itch.io demo](https://orderas.itch.io/laggy-bot)): https://github.com/eloyrobillard/laggy-robot
   - It's really hard
 - A raytracer in C (very early stage): https://github.com/eloyrobillard/c-raytracer
-- NAND2Tetris: completed everything up to the VM (in [Haskell](https://github.com/eloyrobillard/hs-nand2tetris-vm) and [Clojure](https://github.com/eloyrobillard/clj-nand-2-tetris), when I realised the latter can't be used for submissions on the Coursera page 🥲)
+- NAND2Tetris: completed everything up to the VM (in [Haskell](https://github.com/eloyrobillard/hs-nand2tetris-vm) and [Clojure](https://github.com/eloyrobillard/clj-nand-2-tetris))